CLOSE THE EAST HAMPTON AIRPORT

 Join the Coalition.
 Spread the word!

 Friends, family, neighbors, all are welcome.
 So many people, from Queens to Southampton to Sagaponack to Noyac to Montauk to Shelter Island to Southold to Riverhead and beyond are negatively impacted by East Hampton airport.
-A recent noise study commissioned by EH Town showed over 50,000 complaints in the peak summer period in 2019 from over 600 locations in a 30-mile radius of the airport.
-And it’s only gotten worse!
+A recent noise study commissioned by EH Town showed over 50,000 complaints in the peak summer period from over 600 locations in a 30-mile radius of the airport.
+And it’s only getting worse!

 For 20 years, the East Hampton Airport has been controlled by the Federal Aviation Administration (FAA).
 By accepting FAA grants to maintain and expand the airport, the Town of East Hampton relinquished control over the nearly 600 acres of public land.
 As overhead traffic picked up over the past decade, the Town was powerless to stop the noise of low-flying helicopters or control the airport’s environmental impact.